karaketir16/twitterImageBot/README.md

 step 3:
   This step is little complicated.
 First problem is you can't download file with javascript in browser console.
 At least I can't find any way to do that.
 So, I decided to just collect the url of images with javascript, and download them with `wget` in linux terminal.
-  How to get a photo
+  How to get a photo's url?
+It is simple.
+When you search `Berceste beyitler - 3` and right click the photo on first tweet and press inspect, you get the link on elemet's src attribute.
+But how to automatise it with javascript?
+Just right click the

 I have wroten this code for downloads
 ### Usage